 Let’s face it, there is also some pleasure in checking the boxes next to the tasks you or your team have successfully completed.
 Coming up with to-do lists is one of the most popular workload management tips and for good reasons.
 Here’s an interesting fact: a to-do list can reduce anxiety and chaos-related stress by bringing some order into your workflow and tricking your brain into thinking the task has already been completed.
 With that worry set aside, it’s easier to prioritize and focus on the most important aspects of the project.

 Overwhelmed employees are counterproductive.
-One of the perks of timely workload distribution management lies in the fact that it will help you spot every time more hands are needed on the project.
+Timely workload distribution management will help you spot every time more hands are needed on the project.
 It is essential that everyone in the team gets to keep that work-life balance instead of spending every day buried in tasks and ticket requests.

 Not so long ago, Harvard Business Review conducted a study to see whether workers are good at maintaining boundaries.
 Turns out they aren’t: supervisors sometimes send them emails outside office hours and they feel compelled to answer those, even if they are not urgent.
 Still wondering where that burnout shoe pinches?